Course Outline

 - Migration from IPv4

-L4 Protocols – TCP and UDP
+Layer 4 Protocols – TCP and UDP

-- Introduction to layer 4 protocols and Well known ports
+- Introduction to Layer 4 protocols and Well-Known ports

 - UDP packet structure and operation